-- Revenue costs such as running costs or promotional activities this is a fund for capital projects only. - Domestic property improvements. - The purchase of private vehicles. - Organisations located outside the eligible Test Valley REPF area that cannot demonstrate that the grant funded investment will benefit the Test Valley area. - Projects that have received funding from other DEFRA schemes.
-These include: - The Farming in Protected Landscapes Programme funding for farmers and land managers to work in partnership with National Parks and Areas of Outstanding Natural Beauty bodies to deliver projects on climate, nature, people and place. - The Farming Investment Fund grants to improve productivity and bring environmental benefits, covering two funds - the Farming Equipment and Technology Fund and the Farming Transformation Fund. - The Platinum Jubilee Village Hall Improvement Grant Fund grant funding over 3 years (to 2025) to support capital improvement projects for village halls, covering extending buildings and modernising facilities. - Projects for which the capital asset would be on land or property not owned or leased by the applicant. - Projects for which the necessary planning consent has not been secured at the time the work is done. - Projects or costs where there is a statutory duty to provide them. - Projects that could be fully funded using private finance. - Organisations in financial difficulty or that have ceased trading.
+- Revenue costs such as running costs or promotional activities this is a fund for capital projects only. - Domestic property improvements. - The purchase of private vehicles. - Businesses located outside the eligible Test Valley REPF area that cannot demonstrate that the grant funded investment will benefit the Test Valley area. - Projects that have received funding from other DEFRA schemes.
+These include: - The Farming in Protected Landscapes Programme funding for farmers and land managers to work in partnership with National Parks and Areas of Outstanding Natural Beauty bodies to deliver projects on climate, nature, people and place. - The Farming Investment Fund grants to improve productivity and bring environmental benefits, covering two funds - the Farming Equipment and Technology Fund and the Farming Transformation Fund. - The Platinum Jubilee Village Hall Improvement Grant Fund grant funding over 3 years (to 2025) to support capital improvement projects for village halls, covering extending buildings and modernising facilities. - Projects for which the capital asset would be on land or property not owned or leased by the applicant. - Projects for which the necessary planning consent has not been secured at the time the work is done.